ah100101/chasing-alex-run/content/posts/10-surprises-from-climbing-mount-kilimanjaro.md

 #### 10. The summit climb was TOUGH

 I'm writing this post from a comfortable couch and the air conditioning is on.
 I don't _truly remember_ how miserable that summit climb was.
 Just like marathon running, the body forgets pain shortly after it subsides.
 I read countless articles stating how tough the summit climb was and how it's the toughest thing you'll ever do, bla bla.
-I never actually understood how rough it was until we were in the middle of it.
+I never actually understood just how rough it was until we were in the middle of it.

 As a marathoner, naturally I tried to draw some kind of simplified comparison of the summit hike to running an endurance race.
 Nothing appropriate came to mind for months.
 Now that it has been nearly five months since the trek I am able to make some comparisons, probably because I don't remember the agony quite as vividly: